Building a Social Media Post Creator with the Agent Kit

 You might have a reasonable question: "Why does Breadboard ask me for an API key?"
 One of the key tenets of this project is to allow makers quickly connect to various interesting models and other APIs.
 To do that, Breadboard has a pretty robust system for managing secrets: valuable pieces of data help you connect to them.
 To balance convenience with flexibility, Breadboard Visual Editor stores these keys in your local browser store.

-This board uses the Agent Kit, a collection of nodes designed to help build asynchronous, semi-autonomous agents.
+This board uses the Agent Kit, a collection of components designed to help build asynchronous, semi-autonomous agents.
 You can read more about it in the Agent Kit Reference.
-Additionally, we'll use the built-in "input" and "output" nodes.
+Additionally, we'll use the built-in "input" and "output" components.
 These are described in the Built-in Kit Reference.

 To build this board, we will use the Breadboard Visual Editor, which is a tool for rapid prototyping AI systems.
 You can learn more about about all the different features and capabilities of Breadboard Visual Editor in the Visual Editor Reference.